-This Travel Journal is excerpted from AdventureSmith traveler Deborah Stone’s Wild, Untamed Baja Is an Earthly Paradise, originally published in the Woodinville Weekly.
+This Travel Journal includes excerpts from Deborah Stone’s article Wild, Untamed Baja Is an Earthly Paradise, originally published in the Woodinville Weekly.
 Read highlights from her AdventureSmith Baja cruise on the Westward Voyages in the Sea of Cortez Cruise.

 I’ve seen many Oscar-worthy productions in my life, but perhaps the most memorable was performed by a pod of gray whales at Lopez Mateos in the Sea of Cortez.
 Our panga, or small boat, was surrounded by these magnificent creatures as they spy-hopped, spouted, rolled over and displayed their distinctive flutes to an audience of star struck onlookers.
 The dramatic show reached its climax when several of the moms proudly brought their seven week-old calves to the side of our craft and we reached out to touch them.
 It was pure magic and I like to believe that both whales and humans shared in the joy of this incredibly special moment together.